-How to Make an Epic Winter Cheese Board ~ this is a blockbuster appetizer for winter holidays, game days, or any time hungry friends and family gather.
+How to Make an Epic Winter Cheese Board ~ grazing tables are all the rage this year, and this blockbuster appetizer is ideal for winter holidays, game days, or any time hungry friends and family gather.

 Cheese platters are a great way to entertain any time of the year, but there’s something especially appealing about them during the winter months.
 This year we had Christmas dinner at my sister’s house, and I brought this ginormous cheese board.
 It made quite an impression, but didn’t take much effort on my part.
 (I assembled it at home and transported it in the back of my car, the lip on the tray kept everything in place.)
 We caused quite a stir when we brought this through the front door :)